 A luxury family safari holiday is, quite simply, one of the most magical and rewarding travel experiences available.
 Many of us dream of seeing large African animals in the wild; sharing those moments with young inquisitive minds is sure to ignite a fire of curiosity and exploration for life.

-Below, we shortlist some of the best African safari tours for families in 2022.
+Below, we shortlist some of the best African safari tours for families in 2023 and 2024.
 Where will your next adventure take you?

 1) Best for teenagers – Bucket list family safari Tanzania